pepkit/pepspec/docs/looper/how-to/report-objects.md

   flag_file_dir: results/flags
 ```

-Third, we will need to modify the pipestat output schema to report an image result.
+We will also need to modify the pipestat output schema to report an image result.
 This is a more complex object than our previous integer results.
 For example, it has required fields.
 Let's modify our output schema now:

 ```yaml title="pipestat_output_schema.yaml" hl_lines="14-33"
 title: Pipestat output schema for counting lines